 WANAQUE 36 MILE TRAVERSE-PART 2

 The first 5 or so miles of this section are on the infamous Stonetown Circular Trail and will be perhaps the toughest miles of the day.
 Get ready to CLIMB!
 With you get to the top of the Stonetown Circular Trail, next to the Wanaque Reservoir, the trail will cross over powerlines and climb to the summit of Harrison Mountain. **The Red Trail will continue to the left to complete the Stonetown Circular Loop-- you will turn right to stay on the Blue Highlands Trail!
 Continue following the Blue Highlands Trail to cross over Greenwood Lake Turnpike.
 Continue following the trail and check out the history Long Pond Iron Furnaces and other historical sites along the way.
 After the Furnace, the Blue Highlands Trail will continue to the left heading up to Sterling Forest in NY and the Yellow Hasenclever Trail will begin on the right.
 Hop on the Yellow Trail and follow it across Tranquility Ridge County Park all the way to the Ringwood Manor.
 This new reroute was recently completed by our friends at the NYNJTC to avoid the once closed trail.
 Along the way, you'll pass the historic Hope Mine and an old section of a wood-planked road and a charcoal burn site.
 Once you reach the Ringwood Manor, take a minute to explore the grounds (there is a seasonally operated café and restrooms here - check ahead of time for operating hours).
-When you're ready to leave, hop on the Red Trail and cross over Sloatsburg Road.
-You'll follow the Red Trail all the way to the Shepherd Lake Parking Lot.
-From here, the Red Trail will quickly join the Blue Trail - bear right to hop on the Blue Trail.
-Follow the Blue Trail to the end, and then turn left on the White Trail - Crossover Trail.
+When you're ready to leave, hop on the Red/White Trail and cross over Sloatsburg Road.
+You'll follow the Red/White Trail until it splits and then stay right on the White Trail.
 Stay on the White Trail, crossing over Morris Road twice and then to the gate for the NJ State Botanical Garden.
 The Skylands Manor is a sight to see, along with the grounds of the Gardens.
 There are restrooms here along with a soda vending machine.
 When you're ready to leave the Gardens, get back on the White Trail and follow it along Swan Pond until the junction with the Red Trail.
 Turn right on the Red Trail - Ringwood-Ramapo Trail.
-You will now follow ithe Red Trail allllllll the way down to Skyline Drive.
+You will now follow the Red Trail allllllll the way down to Skyline Drive.
+Shortly after the big climb up the switchbacks, there will be a beautiful overlook on your right.
+The Red Trail will soon end after this and the Yellow Trail will begin.
+Stay on the Yellow Trail until it joins the Red Cannonball Trail which has a red "C" blaze.
+Stay on the Cannonball Trail until you reach Skyline Drive.
 When you cross over Skyline Drive, turn right at the first split to get on the White Trail to the Castle Ruins and be sure to explore and snap a few pictures of this awesome piece of history.
 When you're ready to continue, follow the White Trail to the end where it will hit the Red Trail again.
 Turn right on the Red Trail and follow it to the opposite end of Ramapo Lake.
-When the Red Trail hits the Yellow Trail, turn right to stay on the Red Trail.
-Follow this Red Trail to the end where the trail ends at the Back Beach Park lot .
+When you reach the opposite end of Ramapo Lake, turn right to stay onto the Red Indian Rock Trail.
+Follow this trail to the end where the trail ends at the Back Beach Park lot .

 We are supporting the New York-New Jersey Trail Conference with our RunVenture Series!
 Please consider donating by using the add-on feature during registration.
 The NYNJTC maintains and protects over 2,000 miles of trails in New York and New Jerse